Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/unity_service.md

 ## Setting Up ROS

-- Follow the [ROS–Unity Initial Setup](setup.md) guide if you haven't already done so.
+- Follow the [ROS–Unity Demo Setup](setup.md) guide if you haven't already done so.

-## Setting Up the Unity Scene
+## Create Unity Service
 - Create a new C# script and name it `RosUnityServiceExample.cs`
 - Paste the following code into `RosUnityServiceExample.cs`
     - (Alternatively, you can drag the script file into Unity from `tutorials/ros_unity_integration/unity_scripts`).